Egil's Saga: Interpretation

 The character of Egill is complex and full of seeming contradictions.
 His multifaceted nature reflects the extreme qualities of his family, a family of men who are either ugly or astoundingly handsome; a family which includes 'shape-shifters', who become suddenly mad, violent and cruel, though they may at other times be deliberate and wise; a family which neither submits to the will of kings, nor stands in open rebellion.
 His character is also reflected in the storytelling conventions of the text, a difficult text populated by characters with similar or identical names, living out various permutations of very similar stories.
-The two handsome Thorolfs (Þórólfrs) die heroic deaths, while their brothers Skallagrim and Egill both die in old age after spitefully burying their wealth in the wilderness.
+The two handsome Thorolfs (Þórólfs) die heroic deaths, while their brothers Skallagrim and Egill both die in old age after spitefully burying their wealth in the wilderness.
 The descendants of Kveldúlfr find themselves involved in two complicated inheritance feuds, at one time rejecting the claims of illegitimate children of a second marriage, and at another time claiming land on behalf of another illegitimate child born to similar circumstances.

 At times in Egill's saga Egill comes across as a brute who often acts quickly and irrationally for no reason.
 He appears to be a shallow creature and in many instances the only time he appears to put much thought into anything is when he composes and recites poetry.
 Egill is in reality a man of many virtues which are central to his character.
 He values honor, loyalty, respect, and friendship above all other things.
 He takes it as a great personal insult when someone breaks any of these values and as a result he typically destroys that person either through physical force or through poetry.
 His reactions are usually on a grand scale to the point where they are often outrageous and entertaining.
 The value code by which Egill lived was the same as that of many Scandinavians at the time of the story's composition.
 The story is set in a time when many people were migrating, most notably from Norway to Iceland.
 Life was harsh, particularly during the long, cold winters, when it was crucial for people to get along and work together.

 Poetry is used throughout most of the saga and Egill is a master of the art.
 Egill's Saga takes place during a time of oral tradition.
 Poetry was used to establish a person's reputation for good or evil, and a great poem could make its characters immortal.
 Rulers valued poets for their ability to make or break a man, increasing his fame or besmirching his good name.
 As a poet, Egill was a powerful and valued man.